 One of the first things you should do is have yourself checked out by a doctor, even if you feel fine.
 Some injuries don’t exhibit symptoms right away, including serious injuries that can worsen if left untreated.
 This is true whether you were another driver, bicyclist, motorcyclist, or pedestrian.

-Then call Greenspan & Greenspan Injury Lawyers at 914-946-2500 for a free initial consultation with one of our White Plains, NY, car accident attorneys.
+Yielding the right of way means understanding your rights.
+Call Greenspan & Greenspan Injury Lawyers at 914-946-2500 for a free initial consultation with one of our White Plains, NY, car accident attorneys.
 We can help determine the best approach for your case.

 Be sure not to enter into any communication with the other driver’s insurance representative or attorney.
 Their goal is to make you accept as much fault as possible for the accident, or they may try to convince you to accept a much lower settlement than you’re eligible for.
 If they try to contact you, simply refer them to your lawyer.
 Remember, the other driver’s insurance representative is not there to help you.
 Know your rights by speaking with an experienced Westchester County personal injury lawyer!